Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Supplementary Note 3: Structural constraints

 In what follows, we assume that the matrix $\S_+$ is invertible.
 We interpret this assumption as the property that the reactions in the autocatalytic network are reactant-independent, in the sense that it not possible to recover the reactants of any reaction by a linear combination of the reactants of other reactions.
 This means that a given a set of reactants can experience only one reaction together.
 Under such conditions, $\boldsymbol{F}_+$ is directly related to the derivative of the chemical potential through: $\dQ \boldsymbol{\mu}^\ss = \boldsymbol{F}_+ \cdot \S_+^{-1}$, yielding the general relation

 We expect this hypothesis to hold for a wide variety of chemical networks.
 As an illustration of this, we note that after chemostatting the external species we are often left with a square autocatalytic cycle, in which each reaction consumes only one kind of autocatalytic species (and possibly many external ones) to form other autocatalytic species.
-Since we assumed the autonomy of the autocatalytic network, each autocatalytic species $Z_\sigma$ is uniquely associated to one reaction $\rho_\sigma$.
-This species-specific reaction consumes a single unit of $Z_\sigma$, and thus $\S_+ = \text{Id}$, which is indeed invertible.
-In that case, $ \boldsymbol{F}_+ = \dQ \boldsymbol{\mu}^\ss $ and we can plug it into the expression of $\boldsymbol{F}_-$ to recover Eq.~(36) of the main text: $ \boldsymbol{F}_- = \boldsymbol{F}_+ \cdot \S_- $. \\